Skip Navigation

 Classroom Instructors

-The Writing Center supports writing in the classroom in many ways.
-Click through the options below to see what form of collaboration works for you and your students.
+The Writing Center supports writing across campus in many ways.
+Click through the options below to see what form of collaboration works for you, your students, and/or your campus group.

 Informational Visits

 The Writing Center offers 10-minute informational visits.
-Consultants are available to visit a class and tell students about the services offered at the Center, how students can schedule appointments, and share our contact information with the class.
+Consultants are available to visit a class, meeting, or event and tell participants about the services offered at the Center, how students can schedule appointments, and share our contact information with participants.

 Writing Center staff can also visit faculty or departmental meetings to provide information on Writing Center services.
 These visits can assist instructors in learning more about how we support students and how appointments can benefit their students.